anetacamo/sydhaven/pages/posts/made-by-makers.md

 tags: [graphic studio]
 image: stars.png
 address: Grumstolsvej 4F
 text: We are designers and collaborators, thinkers and makers.
 This is our Studio.
+link: https://madebymakers.com/
+---

+We are designers and collaborators, thinkers and makers.
+This is our Studio.
 We have made life changing innovations, and remarkable products since 2004.
 Medtech is our habitat by choice, so is long-lasting client relations.
-link: https://madebymakers.com/
----